- By Blog in

 - entertainment & travel

 That being said, our goal is still to spend $2,000 or less each month to live in Costa Rica.
-If you look at the monthly averages for just Costa Rica spending, we fell well within that amount.
-But if you include our travels, we are about $500/month over that total.
-If you divide the total CR amount ($21,191.79) by only 10 months, it comes to $2,119/month, but using that as an average would err a bit on the high side (as we paid rent and most utilities for 12 months).
-Bottom line, we are extremely pleased with how we were able to live and travel for the money we spent.
+If you look at the monthly averages above for just Costa Rica spending, we just about hit our target, coming in at $2010.66.
+But if you include our travels, we are about $175/month over that total.
+If you divide the total CR amount ($24,127.97) by only 10 months, it comes to $2,413/month, but using that as an average would err a bit on the high side (as we paid rent and most utilities for 12 months).
+Once again, we are extremely pleased with how we were able to live and travel for the money we spent.

-When you look at an overview of the last four years, we can generalize by saying that we spent about $100 more per month each year over the previous year:
+When you look at an overview of the last five years, we can generalize by saying that we spent about $100 more per month each year over the previous year (with the exception of 2014 when we traveled internationally for 2 months of the year).
+In 2014, if you don’t include our international travels, our Costa Rica cost of living was $21,191.79.

 Even though we have an old car, we have a reliable one, and an honest and reasonably priced mechanic.
-We’ve only had normal wear and tear maintenance on our 1996 Toyota 4-Runner.
+We’ve only had normal wear-and-tear maintenance and repairs on our 1996 Toyota 4-Runner, including an almost $1,000 clutch & hydraulics replacement in February.

 Taxi and bus fares were minimal since we mostly use our car, but we do use public transportation at times, especially if we’re heading into San Jose for the day or when our car is in the shop.

-Marchamo (annual registration and mandatory insurance) is one car-related expense that increases every year:
+Marchamo (annual registration and mandatory insurance) is one car-related expense that continues to increase every year:

 Rent, Phone, Utilities, & Housecleaning

 Our electricity bill is quite low since we don’t have to pay for heat or air-conditioning.
 That’s one big reason we chose to live in the Central Valley.
 Another reason that it’s low is that we use bottled propane gas for both cooking and hot water.
-But even when you add the two together, our energy costs average only $69.61 per month (about $2 more per month than last year).
+Just as gasoline prices went down in 2015, so did the cost of propane (from an average of $19.91 in 2014 to $13.24 in 2015).
+When you look at both electricity and propane, our energy costs average only $62 per month.

 We have two cell phones and a Vonage phone.
 With Paul’s cell phone, we have a monthly contract and, though the bill fluctuates a bit from month to month, it’s usually about $20-$25 per month.
 My (Gloria’s) phone has a “pay-as-you-go” sim card and it probably costs me about $3 per month—I’m not a big phone talker and mostly use my phone to check in with Paul.